'Nightcrawler' passes 'Ouija', 'Fury' to lead box office

 Also starring Bill Paxton and Rene Russo, the film was well received by critics, with 94 percent of 140 reviewers giving it a "fresh" rating, according to the website Rotten Tomatoes.

-Halloween falling on a Friday "hit the box-office fairly hard, with the day down around 40 percent from Friday a year ago," said Dergarabedian, adding "the marketplace rebounded nicely on Saturday and Sunday (with) a photo finish for first."
+Halloween falling on a Friday "hit the box-office fairly hard, with the day down around 40 percent from Friday a year ago," said Paul Dergarabedian, senior media analyst for Rentrak.
+He added that "the marketplace rebounded nicely on Saturday and Sunday (with) a photo finish for first place."

 "Ouija", last weekend's box office leader, is based on the board game that some believe can contact the dead.
 The low-budget film has collected $35 million since opening Oct.
 24.